Academic advising is about your success.

 Schedule an Advising Appointment

-Schedule a 30-minute appointment with your advisor to talk about your academic goals, your long-term plan, or your current semester plan.
+Schedule a 30-minute appointment with your advisor or success navigator to talk about your academic goals, your long-term plan, or your current semester plan.
 Appointments can often be scheduled for the same day.
 Please plan ahead whenever you can.
-Keep in mind that during peak registration times, your advisor's schedule could be booked, and you might not be able to get an appointment for a week or longer.
+Keep in mind that during peak registration times, your advisor's or success navigator's schedule could be booked, and you might not be able to get an appointment for a week or longer.

 Log in to the Student Portal to schedule an advising appointment, then select "Schedule an Advising Appointment" from the Student Academic Resources menu.

 Walk-in advising is a 15-minute advising session on a first come, first served basis.
 Walk-in advising is ideal for quick questions, and for guidance on the current or upcoming semester.
-Because the session is short and you are not meeting with your dedicated advisor, walk-in sessions cannot assist with long term planning, academic success planning, transfer questions, and other in-depth services that are offered during appointments with your dedicated advisor.
+Because the session is short and you are not meeting with your dedicated advisor or success navigator, walk-in sessions cannot assist with long term planning, academic success planning, transfer questions, and other in-depth services that are offered during appointments with your dedicated advisor or success navigator.